RSS Feed Widget for Website. No-code - Poper

 Where RSS came from and why it still works

 Really Simple Syndication started life in 1999 as a Netscape feature for the doomed My Netscape portal.
-Dave Winer at UserLand picked up the spec the same year, simplified it, and shipped RSS 0.91 as a vendor-neutral way for any website to publish a machine-readable feed of its own content.
-The next decade saw a fork into the RSS 2.0 line, maintained by Winer and later donated to Harvard, and the parallel Atom Syndication Format effort, ratified by the IETF as RFC 4287 in 2005 to clean up ambiguities in the RSS spec.
-By 2008 the open web had two interoperable feed formats with overlapping element vocabularies, both readable by every major news reader, and both integrated into every major CMS.
+Dave Winer at UserLand picked up the spec the same year, simplified it, and shipped RSS 0.91 as a vendor-neutral way for your website to publish a machine-readable feed of its own content.
+The next decade settled the format around the widely deployed RSS 2.0 line, maintained by Winer and later donated to Harvard.
+By 2008 RSS was readable by every major news reader and integrated into every major CMS.
 The format itself is almost trivially simple, which is why it has survived.
-An RSS or Atom feed is just an XML document listing recent items, each with a title, a link, a publication date, and optional metadata like author, category tags, full or excerpted content, and enclosure attachments for binary payloads like podcast audio.
+An RSS feed is just an XML document listing recent items, each with a title, a link, a publication date, and optional metadata like author, category tags, full or excerpted content, and enclosure attachments for binary payloads like podcast audio.
 Any web server can produce one with no special infrastructure, any client can parse one with a hundred lines of code, and the contract has not meaningfully changed in twenty years.
 That stability is the whole point.
 When a publisher ships a redesign, switches CMS, or rebrands the site, the RSS endpoint typically keeps working because it sits behind a stable URL and emits the same simple XML.
 A widget that reads the feed today still reads it five years from now.
 No API key rotation, no OAuth refresh storms, no breaking changes from a vendor pivot.

 02